WGillian/learn-programming/tasks/lodash-tasks.md

   <thead>
 ...
 ```
+** Note: You just need to produce a string and `console.log` it.
+You don't need to actually show the table in the browser.
 ### 10
 Some gill family members are sensitive about their age.
 If the family member is over 26.
 Drop their age.